-Though students are not eligible for financial aid while in the Dual Credit Program, you should remember to file for financial aid in October of the previous year in which you graduate from high school (https://studentaid.gov/h/apply-for-aid/fafsa) For example, if you graduate from high school in June of 2023 you want to apply for financial aid as early as October 2022 (or as soon after as possible) when planning to start college as a regular student for the 2023-2024 academic year.
+Though students are not eligible for financial aid while in the Dual Credit Program, you should remember to file for financial aid in October of the previous year in which you graduate from high school FAFSA® Application | Federal Student Aid For example, if you graduate from high school in June of 2025, you want to apply for financial aid as early as October 2024 (or as soon after as possible) when planning to start college as a regular student for the 2025-2026 academic year.
 Financial aid representatives and advisors can assist with questions about when and how to apply.